time2fishman/nightwatch-introduction-part1/README.md

 **Setup**

 To begin, fork and clone this repository.
 Once it has finished downloading `cd` into the project root and run `npm i` to fetch the project dependencies.
 After they are fetched run `npm start` and a browser window will open at `http://localhost:3000` displaying a (fully functional) calculator app.
-In another terminal window run `npm test` to run the test suite.

 **The Plan**